sajjadGG/book-python/advanced/concurrency/about.rst

 Threads vs Async
 ----------------
+* Threads are about workers and async is about tasks
 * Async maximizes CPU utilization because it has less overhead than threads.
 * Threading typically works with existing code and tools as long as locks are added around critical sections
 * For complex systems, async is much easier to get right than threads with locks